 At first, one paper jam is a slight inconvenience.
 But when you begin dealing with paper jamming in a printer once or twice a day, that becomes more of an inconvenience and is a tell-tale sign that something is wrong.

 Having to fix a printer day after day takes time and can lead to a lack of productivity over time.

 Modern printers are going to be more efficient than older printers, and they will cost less to produce more.
 Does your printer still deliver a good-looking copy?
 And if it does, how much does it cost to produce that copy?

 It’s possible that the answers to those questions are not to your liking.
 If that is the case, there are modern printers out there that can produce a higher quality product for less money than the printer you are currently using.
 Although nothing is inherently wrong, an outdated printer could be enough of a reason to upgrade.

-Is your office filled with a bunch of different types of printers?
+Is your office filled with a bunch of different types of printers, and are you looking for the best office printers to streamline your operations?
 If yes, this can be very confusing to your employees.
 Offices become more efficient when they all use the same technology.

 If all the printers are the same, anyone on the team would know how to fix them rather than one IT person who specializes in six different printers.